Two Suns in the Sunset: Lyrics and music

 Session drummer Andy Newmark plays drums on this song, as Pink Floyd drummer Nick Mason felt unable to perform its complex time signature changes.
-The song begins and ends in 9/8 time, while the majority of the song is in 4/4 (or "common time"), and it is punctuated with added measures of 7/8 and 3/8.
+The song begins and ends in 9/8 time, while the majority of the song is in 4/4 (or common time), and it is punctuated with added measures of 7/8 and 3/8.
 Adding to the complexity, the main theme of the rhythm guitar has chords changing emphatically in dotted eighth notes, so three eighth-note beats are divided equally in two.
-This is not unlike what "Mother", from the previous Pink Floyd album, The Wall, does, and on that song, Mason relinquished the drumming duties, in that case to Jeff Porcaro.
+This is not unlike what "Mother", from Pink Floyd's previous studio album, The Wall (1979), does, and on that song, Mason relinquished the drumming duties, in that case to Jeff Porcaro.

-Reception
+Critical reception

-In a review for The Final Cut, Justin Gerber of Consequence of Sound described "Two Suns in the Sunset" as "the album's crowning achievement."
+In a review for The Final Cut, Justin Gerber of Consequence described "Two Suns in the Sunset" as "the album's crowning achievement."

 Toby Manning was less enthusiastic in his retrospective review, saying that this was the one song off The Final Cut where the musician Waters couldn't stay on the same level as the conceptualist Waters.